collective/collective.contentsections/README.md

 - We believe we can create the majority of websites with only one section per row.
 - We want a solution for junior integrators.
 - We believe that Plone can be used to create beautiful sites in less than a day.
+- We don't have any NewsPage content type.
+We believe it can be replaced by a collection of BasicPAge.

 Possibilities
 -------------